AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/open-build-service.rst

 Be sure to just insert the :code:`<repository>` tags into your existing file.
 For AppImage, we need to select one of the build targets that is built in your obs project.
 In the example above, please make sure to replace :code:`home:probono` with the actual name of the obs project where :code:`appimage.yml` should look for its resources - this can be the current project, and even RPMs created by the same package work as resources for AppImage.

-Also check if openSUSE_13.1 is still alive or use something slightly newer instead.
+Also check whether openSUSE:Leap:15.6 is still currently supported and update the version if necessary.

 Use native AppImage build support